-It features a smooth, premium bourbon and mixes in a high-quality peach liqueur.
+For the best cocktail, choose a smooth, premium bourbon and high-quality peach liqueur.
 But, before you can add the liquor, you need to muddle the mint and peach in true julep fashion.
 Finish it off with peach bitters and a very peachy julep is yours to enjoy!

 Gather the ingredients.